-- The patient is placed on a cushioned table, on her back, slightly turned to one side with a foam cushion to support her back.
+- You'll be placed on a cushioned table, on your back, slightly turned to one side with a foam cushion to support your back.

 - The radiologist injects a local anesthetic, making a small nick in the skin (less than ¼ inch) which will not require stitches.